If you’re the recipient of any kind of benefit, then you’re likely already familiar with the process of having your income assessed.

 In most cases, the DWP will fairly treat anybody who is upfront and honest about any additional earnings they may make from gambling.

 It’s also wise not to rely on gambling as a source of regular income.
-Firstly, a regular income affects benefits, and additionally, there’s no guarantee that one good month’s winnings will be repeated the next month.
+Other than a regular income affecting eligibility for benefits, there’s no guarantee that one good month’s winnings will be repeated the next month.

-As with all gambling, it is most advisable to approach it as a leisurely pursuit – just make sure you declare winnings of over £6,000 if you do win big.
+Overall, the most advisable approach to gambling is to treat it as a leisurely pursuit – just make sure you declare winnings of over £6,000 if you do win big.